asiyegy/ViralGuruPrivacy/Privacy.md

 **Privacy Policy**

-This privacy policy applies to the SpawnMap app (hereby referred to as "Application") for mobile devices that was created by Asiye Güney (hereby referred to as "Service Provider") as a Freemium service.
+This privacy policy applies to the ViralGuru app (hereby referred to as "Application") for mobile devices that was created by Asiye Güney (hereby referred to as "Service Provider") as a Freemium service.
 This service is intended for use "AS IS".

 **Information Collection and Use**